free1234hm/SigFormer/README.md

 - Six classes of intracellular signaling events
 - Transcription factor (TF)–target gene regulation

-SigFormer uses scRNA-seq as the required input and can optionally integrate multi-omics and spatial data (if available) to refine pathway inference.
+SigFormer uses single-cell RNA sequencing (scRNA-seq) as the required input and can optionally integrate multi-omics and spatial data (if available) to refine pathway inference.

 ## 1. Installation: